 A factor that may contribute to the allergenicity of certain food proteins is their high abundance in food (Taylor et al, 1987, 1992; Fuchs and Astwood, 1996).
 Most allergens are present as major protein components in a specific food, typically ranging between 1% and 80% of total protein (Astwood and Fuchs, 1996).

-$^{\rm 12}$ The algorithm is known as IDENTITYSEARCH within the GCG software package.

 In contrast, the proteins are present at low levels in these plants: the CRY2Ab protein represents 0.02% of the total protein in the cottonseed.
-On a dry weight basis, CRY2Ab and GUS represent less than 0.004% and 0.007% respectively, of the cottonseed.
+On a dry weight basis, CRY2Ab and GUS represent less than 0.004% and

+13 The algorithm is known as IDENTITYSEARCH within the GCG software package.

+0.007% respectively, of the cottonseed.
 Although it is difficult to define the level at which a protein can cause an allergic reaction, it is important to note that exposure to protein from oil is highly unlikely.
 The very low level of novel proteins present in cottonseeds, is reduced even further with the extensive processing cottonseed undergoes to produce oil and linters; products which are not expected to contain any plant protein including the introduced novel proteins.

-4.4.5 Summary and conclusion
+Summary and conclusion